jmmadson/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils

-In this technical analysis we were looking at a dataset containing the results from multiple production lots in regards to the weight capacities of multiple supsenion coils.
-We were looking for consistancy across the production lots.
-To analyize this we performed summary statistcs on the dataset as a whole by PSI as well as by production lot.
+In this technical analysis we were looking at a dataset containing the results from multiple production lots in regards to the weight capacities of multiple suspension coils.
+We were looking for consistency across the production lots.
+To analyze this we performed summary statistics on the dataset as a whole by PSI as well as by production lot.

 Our results for the total data set were as follows:

 ![Total PSI Summary](/images/mpg_output.png)

-For the individual lots, overall the lots produced consistant results.
+For the individual lots, overall the lots produced consistent results.
 ![Total PSI Summary by Lot](/images/mpg_output.png)

 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 When looking at the PSI across all lots (in the total PSI Summary above), the total PSI Variance is 62.29, which is well under the not to exceed amount of 100 psi.
 However, when breaking it down by lot individually, only lots One and Two fall within that category.
 Lot three is well over 100, with a PSI Variance of 170.29.
 This is skewing the data, pulling the mean for the other two lots much higher.